wulin-no2/det-quick/README.md

 - create vite react app with yarn:

-//Create a New React Project with Vite
+--//Create a New React Project with Vite

-yarn create vite det-quick --template react
+--yarn create vite det-quick --template react

 //Navigate to Your Project Directory